-If we learn that you defrauded us or you intentionally misrepresented material facts, we can take actions that can have serious effects for your coverage.
+If we learn that you defrauded us or you intentionally misrepresented material facts, we can take actions that can have serious effects on your coverage.
 These include, but are not limited to:

 - Loss of coverage, starting at some time in the past.
-This is called rescission.
+If we paid claims for your past coverage, we will want the money back.

 - Loss of coverage going forward.

 - Denial of benefits.

 - Recovery of amounts we already paid.